Galen: Localization of function

 In order to unite his theories about the soul and how it operated within the body, he adapted the theory of the pneuma, which he used to explain how the soul operated within its assigned organs, and how those organs, in turn, interacted together.
 Galen then distinguished the vital pneuma, in the arterial system, from the psychic pneuma, in the brain and nervous system.
-Galen placed the vital pneuma in the heart and the psychic pneuma within the brain.
+Galen placed the vital pneuma in the heart and the psychic pneuma (spiritus animalis) within the brain.
 He conducted many anatomical studies on animals, most famously an ox, to study the transition from vital to psychic pneuma.
 Although highly criticized for comparing animal anatomy to human anatomy, Galen was convinced that his knowledge was abundant enough in both anatomies to base one on the other.

-In his treatise On the usefulness of the parts of the body, Galen argued the perfect conformation of each part of the body and its strict pertinence with its function founded the needy role of an intelligent creator.
+In his treatise On the usefulness of the parts of the body, Galen argued that the perfect suitability of each part of the body to its function indicated the role of an intelligent creator.
 His creationism was anticipated by the anatomical examples of Socrates and Empedocles.